jgerstmayr/EXUDYN/README.rst

 +  Solver: contains all solvers for solving a CSystem
 +  System: contains core item files (e.g., MainNode, CNode, MainObject, CObject, ...)
 +  Tests: files for testing of internal linalg (vector/matrix), data structure libraries (array, etc.) and functions
-+  Utilities: array structures for administrative/managing tasks (indices of objects ... bodies, forces, connectors, ...); basic classes with templates and definitions
++  Utilities: array structures for administrative/managing tasks (indexes of objects ... bodies, forces, connectors, ...); basic classes with templates and definitions

 The following main external libraries are linked to Exudyn: